coder/docs/environments/editors.md

 ---
 title: "Editors and IDEs"
-description: Learn how to connect your favorite Editors and IDEs to your remote Environment.
+description: Learn how to connect your favorite Editors and IDEs to your remote environment.
 ---

-There are four primary ways you can connect an IDE to your Coder Environment:
+There are four primary ways you can connect an IDE to your Coder environment:

 1. [VS Code Remote SSH](#vs-code-remote-ssh) with local VS Code
 1. [VS Code in the browser](#vs-code-in-the-browser) with code-server